 We strongly recommend you also take out Landlord Protection Insurance, which is designed to cover many of the unique risks associated with owning a rental property.
 A good policy should provide cover for malicious or accidental damage, loss of rent and theft by a tenant, as well as legal expenses and legal liability.

 Still have an unanswered question?
-Please contact one of our offices.
+Please contact our office.